mostafab/neg5-web/README.md

 ### Apply Database Migrations
-You can apply new database migrations after initial creation of your database by running `mvn compile && mvn flyway:migrate` in the `neg5.db` folder.
-You can also choose to completely wipe away and rebuild your local database using the `./neg5.db/bin/wipe_local_db.sh` and `./neg5.db/bin/wipe_local_db.sh` scripts, respectively.
+You can apply new database migrations after initial creation of your database by running `./neg5.db/bin/apply_migrations.sh`.
+You can also choose to completely wipe away and rebuild your local database using the `./neg5.db/bin/wipe_local_db.sh` and `./neg5.db/bin/bootstrap_local_db.sh` scripts, respectively.

 ### Get Familiar with the Tech